MSAdministrator/blog/content/article/python-vs-powershell-part-1-basic-usage/index.md

 The first step if you are on a Mac OS X system is to open up your Terminal app and run the following command.

 Please note, that if you are on a Windows system then you will need to download Python 3.x from [here](https://www.python.org/downloads/windows/).
-[Here is a great article that walks through installing Python on Windows](https://www.howtogeek.com/197947/how-to-install-python-on-windows/).
+Additionally, [here is a great article that walks through installing Python on Windows](https://www.howtogeek.com/197947/how-to-install-python-on-windows/).
 Once you have installed Python then these commands should work the same whether on Mac OS X or Windows.

 ```python
 # Try both python and python3 if you have two seperate branches of Python installed